Fujitsu ScanSnap iX1500

 There were times I had difficulty locating the information I needed.
 Support can be contacted via the app’s Help menu, phone or email (5 am – 5 pm PST), or live chat (7 am – 3 pm PST).

-RavenScanner Original: A wireless color duplex document scanner with automatic document feeder.
+- RavenScanner Original: A wireless color duplex document scanner with an automatic document feeder.
 It scans a range of paper types up to 17 pages per minute.